 We got a fairly late start as we drove up the road towards Camino Cielo to the same trailhead we used when we went up to Montecito Peak from the top just a couple of months earlier.
 I helped Sophia pack and I pretty much carried everything except some water and her stuffed animals, deck of cards, and a book.
 I spent a good portion of the morning trying to figure out how I was going to fit two sleeping bags, two sleeping pads, her clothes and mine, a stove, fuel, water and food for two, and an entire tent into one pack.
 Somehow I did it.
 The week before, we stopped at REI to get her a backpack she could grow into.
 The main feature I wanted in a backpack for her was the sternum strap, which is something that helps tremendously for child hikers.
 I had also gotten her a headlamp for her birthday.

 We got to the trailhead at about 4PM, which is a little late, but with plenty of light to hike the less than two miles down to camp and set up the tent.
 It was nice that it would be mostly downhill, but, as we drove up Gibraltar Road, I noticed the temperature start to tick up into the 80′s.
 Shouldering my overstuffed pack, we left our car, crossed the road and entered the wilderness.
 It was the warmest day of the year so far, but the upper part of the trail had some decent shade.
 The trail crosses a ravine and starts down the eastern side.
-The flies were bothersome, so I used some BugX Insect Repellent Towelettes on our clothing and the definitely helped keep the flies away.
+The flies were bothersome, so I used some BugX Insect Repellent Towelettes on our clothing and they definitely helped keep the flies away.

 Before long, we started encountering some poison oak.
 Ever since moving to Santa Barbara, I’ve learned to instantly recognize it, especially since the current residence I am renting has it all over the place.
 Sophia can now recognize it, too, and it freaks her out a little bit.
 However, on this trail, it mostly grew on one side, so if we were careful, we could easily avoid it, even if it encroached the trail.
 Still, Sophia was pretty nervous.

 We turned another corner and we saw that poison oak was growing about head high (my head) on both sides of the trail.
-Sophia was reasonable concerned.
+Sophia was reasonably concerned.
 I had to pick her and her pack up, and try to make me and my overstuffed pack to be as skinny as possible.
 About 100 feet later, we were past the offending plant.

 “I don’t want to go on hikes with poison oak anymore,” she said.
-I told her I would do my best to choose wider and PO-free trails in the future, but that sometimes we just have to deal with what comes are way.
+I told her I would do my best to choose wider and PO-free trails in the future, but that sometimes we just have to deal with what comes our way.
 She understood.

 About a quarter mile from the camp, I noticed she was starting to lag.
 She was probably a little tired and her pack was a little heavy.
 I offered to carry her pack and she was much better after that.
 We reached the campsite and noticed it had a picnic table, another family as neighbors, and poison oak all over the place.
 The clearing was large and comfortable.
 The next occupied campsite was fairly far away and posed no problems.